Karenmiano/simple_shell/README.md

-SIMPLE-SHELL :-This is the reprication of the normal shell terminal.Which consist of some of the normal shell fuctionality commands.
+SIMPLE-SHELL :-This is the replication of the normal shell terminal.Which consist of some of the normal shell functionality commands.

 GCC command to compile
 gcc -Wall -Werror -Wextra -pedantic *.c -o hsh